ConGraT: Self-Supervised Contrastive Pretraining for Joint Graph and Text Embeddings: Introduction

-The contributions of this work are threefold.
-First, we propose a general contrastive pretraining method for text corpora accompanied by a supervening graph, such as a follow, link, or citation graph.
-The pretraining produces separate text and node encoders targeting a common latent space, and, importantly, is both inductive and self-supervised.
-Second, we demonstrate that our joint pretraining method improves performance on various downstream tasks over strong unimodal and cross-modal baselines.
-Finally, we release our code and datasets, including in particular a version of the Pubmed \cite{senCollectiveClassificationNetwork2008} graph learning benchmark fully rebuilt from ground-truth Pubmed APIs, which includes the text of titles and abstracts as well as network data.
-We hope these datasets will be useful to multiple research communities working on joint text-graph problems.
+The contributions of this work are threefold: 1) We propose ConGraT, a general self-supervised pretraining method for jointly learning graph node and text representations on TAGs, such as citation, link, or social graphs.
+2) We demonstrate that our joint pretraining method improves performance over strong unimodal and cross-modal baselines on various downstream tasks.
+3) We release our code and datasets, including in particular a version of the Pubmed \citep{senCollectiveClassificationNetwork2008} graph learning dataset fully rebuilt from ground-truth Pubmed APIs, which includes the text of titles and abstracts as well as network data.\footnote{\url{https://github.com/wwbrannon/congrat}}